pvdz/preval/tests/cases/self_assign/alias_loop_try_call_alias.md

 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) can try-escaping support this expr node type?
-Literal
-- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type ExpressionStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt
 - (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested